WalidHadri-Iron/DSA/Algo_Review/DataStructures.md

  #### A) Binary Tree definition:
 A tree whose elements have at most 2 children is called a binary tree.
 Since each element in a binary tree can have only 2 children, we typically name them the left and right child.

+Unlike Arrays, Linked Lists, Stack and queues, which are linear data structures, trees are hierarchical data structures.

+**Properties**:

+    The maximum number of nodes at level l of a binary tree is 2^l The maximum number of nodes for a binary a tree tree with heigh h is 2^h - 1 In a binary tree with N nodes, minimum possible height or the minimum number of levels is: Log2(N+1) A Binary Tree with L leaves has at least?
+Log2(L) + 1   levels

  ![alt text](https://github.com/WalidHadri-Iron/DSA/blob/main/Algo_Review/images/binarytree.png)